Who is a refugee?

 A collaboration of individuals, organizations, and houses of faith in the Benson neighborhood founded to make a difference in the lives of refugee neighbors.

 - Yates, Refugee Empowerment Center, and the Intercultural Senior Center all have community gardens that welcome volunteers.

-A network of public and private organizations and community members dedicated to supporting New Americans in our community.
+A network of public and private organizations and community members dedicated to supporting New Americans in the Lincoln, Nebraska community.

 Local Refugee Owned Restaurants and Businesses

 Bhutanese, Nepali, and Indian food and wares

 822 N 40th ST (Corner of 40th and Cuming ST, across from Lisa’s Radial Cafe) 402-553-7666